antonarbus/q/client/README.md

 In FSD, a project consists of *layers*, *slices* and *segments*.

-App consists from vertically arranged *layers*. ❗️Code on one *layer* can only interact with code from the *layers* strictly below.

 ![FSD diagram](./fsd.png)

 ## Layers

+*Layers* are vertically arranged. ❗️Code on one *layer* can only interact with code from the *layers* strictly below.

 ### 1. `shared/`
   Reusable functionality, detached from the business (e.g. UIit, libs, API). ❗️No business logic here.
 ### 2. `entities/`
-  Business related components with slots for content and the interactive elements (e.g. BlogPost, User, Order, Product).
+  Element which has a business value (e.g. BlogPost, User, Order, Product).
+Can be a components with slots for content and interactive elements.

-  Each *slice* in this *layer* contains static UI elements, data stores and CRUD operations.
+  Each *slice* in this *layer* can contain the logic to describe how *entity* behaves (static UI elements, data stores, CRUD operations, states, reducers, selectors, mappers).

+  *Entity* can paly a role in different scenarios by applying different *features* on top of it (e.g. the User *entity* with different *features* can show a contact card or give an access to data or be modified in profile section etc...)
 ### 3. `features/`
-  Actions that a user (or app) makes with business *entities* to achieve a valuable outcome (create-blog-post, login-by-oauth, edit-account, publish-video).
+  Actions that a user (or app) apply on top of a business *entity* to achieve a valuable outcome (create-blog-post, login-by-oauth, edit-account, publish-video).

   Each *slice* in this *layer* can contain interactive UI elements, internal state and API calls that enable value-producing actions.
 ### 4. `widgets/`
-  Compositional *layer* to combine *entities* and *features* into meaningful blocks (e.g. "assembled" PostCard, IssuesList, UserProfile with content and interactive buttons wired to the api calls).
+  Compositional *layer* to combine *entities* and *features* into meaningful assembled blocks with content and interactive buttons wired to the api calls (e.g. PostCard, IssuesList, UserProfile).

-  This *layer* provides a way to fill in the slots left in the UI of *Entities* with other *Entities* and interactive elements from *Features*. ❗️In most cases no business logic here.
+  This *layer* provides a way to fill in the slots left in the UI of *Entities* with other *Entities* and interactive elements from *Features*. ❗️In most cases almost no business logic here.

+  ❗️It might be not clear what goes into *Entities* and *Features*.
+Do not worry.
+Just put the logic into *Widgets* layer.
+You will feel later if it should be divided into *Entities* and *Features*.
 ### 5. `pages/`
   Compositional layer to construct full pages from *entities*, *features* and *widgets* (e.g. route components for each page in the app, should have minimum logic). ❗️No business and minimum other logic here.
 ### 6. `app/`